mispdev/csv2lp/README.md

 ### Checking if importing annotated CSV works directly

-Depending on your version of InfluxDB it might be possible that you can import annotated CSV directly, so you do not need to do the additonal step of using `csv2lp` to convert to line protocol format.
+Depending on your version of InfluxDB it might be possible that you can import annotated CSV directly, so you do not need to do the additional step of using `csv2lp` to convert to line protocol format.

 To check this, in Chronograf switch from "InfluxQL" to "Flux" in explore mode (buttons right next to the drop-down for selecting the data source in upper left area).
 Once in Flux mode, enter the following Flux query: